 10 min read

 Knowing how to edit videos is an essential part of creating great videos, and you don't need to be a trained videographer to know how to do it well.
-Simple editing can keep your viewers watching for longer, and add a professional feel to your videos even if you aren't a professional editor.
+Simple editing can keep your viewers watching for longer, and add a professional feel to your videos even if you aren't a professional video editor.

 Well, yes.
 You could.
 But with a small amount of effort you could make your video more engaging, with a better pace.
 In this article, I'm going to share some simple tips for editing videos that will be useful no matter what software you edit with and will help you feel more confident approaching the editing process.
 Sound good?
 Let's get into it.